berkeley-cdss/curriculum-guide/support/contact-us.md

 ## GitHub Issues

-The best way for instructional staff to request help with the DataHub is through filing a [GitHub issue](github.md).
+The best way for instructional staff to request help with DataHub is through filing a [GitHub issue](github.md).

 ## Slack Channel

-If you have anything you'd like to discuss with w/the infra team, please join the Slack channel.
-Access [uctech.slack.com](http://uctech.slack.com/) (anyone with a berkeley.edu account can get in) and join the #ucb-datahubs channel to interact with the infra team.
+If you have anything you'd like to discuss with the infrastructure team, please join the #ucb-datahubs channel in at [uctech.slack.com](http://uctech.slack.com/).
+Anyone with a berkeley.edu account can get in.

 ## DataHub Service Lead

-In addition, you can reach out to Balaji Alwar <balajialwar@berkeley.edu> directly if there are time-sensitive issues.
+Reach out to [Balaji Alwar](mailto:balajialwar@berkeley.edu) directly if there are time-sensitive issues.